S3F1RO/retrieveEpicFreeGames/README.md

 ## Context
 I have got a lot of things to do in my every day life and I can't go to epic games every thursdays so I just wanted to create a discord bot that retrieves the games and I get them if they got my interest.
-To create that bot i used python and the libraries you can see under :
+I used a debian server and turn it into a service so i can disable or enable it every time To create that bot i used python and the libraries you can see under :

 ## Requirements